jp21jp41/dvbd/README.md

 - Extra (Pre-alpha)
 - Regression

+Currently, the backend designer can be initialized with both a command-line interface (in "cli_backend_init.py") and a graphical user interface (in "backend_init.py"), though only leading to Data Visualization ("dvbd_2.py") in either case.
+Imports as well as Word Document Uploads are beginning to be deployed through File Explorer (and not just directories).
+Other document upload options may be included, and currently, images need to be uploadable to already made Word Documents.

 There are many problems inherently latent within such a vast system.
 These issues would have to be sorted through with time, with a heavy focus on providing sound logic throughout.

 Notable Issues: